 If you want to see the city independently, then don’t miss the districts of El Ensanche and Casa Viejo – wildly different but both magical in their own right.

-And not far from Bilboa (in Spanish terms) the northern city of Salamanca is another top city in this country you have to visit – not least because it’s UNESCO-listed!
+And not far from Bilbao (in Spanish terms at least!), is the northern city of Salamanca is another top spot in this country you have to visit – not least because it’s UNESCO-listed!

 A huge university city, the city has been a centre of learning since 1100 and retains the vibrancy of intellectual inquisition even to this day.